w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 You can delegate your vote to another account and even attach a "Conviction" to the delegation.
 Navigate to the "Extrinsics" tab on Polkadot Apps and select the options "democracy" and "delegate".
 This means you are accessing the democracy pallet and choosing the delegate transaction type to send.
+Your delegation will count toward whatever the account you delegated for votes on until you explicitly undelegate your vote.

 In the first input select the account you want to delegate to and in the second input select the amount of your conviction.
 Remember, higher convictions means